Recession: Balance sheet recession

 Krugman discussed the balance sheet recession concept in 2010, agreeing with Koo's situation assessment and view that sustained deficit spending when faced with a balance sheet recession would be appropriate.
 However, Krugman argued that monetary policy could also affect savings behavior, as inflation or credible promises of future inflation (generating negative real interest rates) would encourage less savings.
 In other words, people would tend to spend more rather than save if they believe inflation is on the horizon.
 In more technical terms, Krugman argues that the private sector savings curve is elastic even during a balance sheet recession (responsive to changes in real interest rates), disagreeing with Koo's view that it is inelastic (non-responsive to changes in real interest rates).

 A July 2012 survey of balance sheet recession research reported that consumer demand and employment are affected by household leverage levels.
 Both durable and non-durable goods consumption declined as households moved from low to high leverage with the decline in property values experienced during the subprime mortgage crisis.
 Further, reduced consumption due to higher household leverage can account for a significant decline in employment levels.
-Policies that help reduce mortgage debt or household leverage could therefore have stimulative effects.
+Policies that help reduce mortgage debt or household leverage could therefore have stimulative effects (Smith & Johnson, 2012).